mattkerbyy/Tick-N-Tock/README.md

 ## About

 Tick N Tock is a compact web game project I built to sharpen my modern front-end skills while delivering a polished, responsive, and accessible experience.
-It’s implemented with Next.js + TypeScript, styled using Tailwind CSS and Shadcn UI, animated with Framer Motion, and enhanced by a lightweight WebAudio helper for in-browser sound effects.
+It’s implemented with Next.js, styled using Tailwind CSS and Shadcn UI, animated with Framer Motion, and enhanced by a lightweight WebAudio helper for in-browser sound effects.
 Additionally, it was an opportunity to learn new techniques for improving SEO, including optimizing metadata, structuring content, and ensuring clean, crawl-friendly code.

 ## Features